koalkoal4/bolt-generated-project/src/pages/posts/tone-of-voice.md

 <h3 class="text-2xl font-semibold text-slate-800 dark:text-slate-100 mb-6">Consistency in Tone: Clarity Over Time</h3>

 <p class="text-lg text-slate-600 dark:text-slate-300 mb-8">
   Using a command word for the same action at all times, as well as a constant tone for given situations, is as effective with your dog (and children) to learn faster.
 If you always use a very happy, upbeat tone when praising them, they learn to correlate that sound with great stuff.
 But if your cues are consistently calm and neutral, they learn to listen for the instruction without being overly excited or anxious.
-As we mentioned earlier, <a href="https://trainedtails.com/posts/consistency-matters" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">consistency is key</a> in all facets of training, and tone is no different!
+As we mentioned earlier, <a href="https://trainedtails.com/posts/consistency-matters" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">consistency is key</a> in all facets of training, and tone is no different!
 To prevent confusing your dog, all members of your house should use the same tones in cues and praise.
 </p>